ankit-rathi/Data-AI-Visual-Notebook/TBC.md

 ### Word TBC

-- Visual Note for each chapter
+1. Diagrams
-- Diagrams
+2. Visual Note for each chapter

-- Table of Contents
+3. Front & Back cover
-- Front & Back cover
+4. Front Page
-- Front Page
+5. Table of Contents
-- About the Author
+6. About the Author
-- Preface
+7. Preface
-- Bibliography/References
+8. Bibliography/References
-- md to word
+9. md to word
-- pdf and merge
+10. pdf and merge
-- Submit to publisher
+11. Submit to publisher